-(DEFENDANT'S NAME) is charged [in Count \\\\] with committing Aggravated Assault [on or about (DATE)].
+(DEFENDANT'S NAME) is charged [in Count ] with committing Assault Against a Pregnant Person [on or about (DATE)].
 You cannot convict [him] [her] of this offense unless, based on the evidence, you find beyond a reasonable doubt each of the following elements:

 - 1. (DEFENDANT'S NAME); - 2.
 Intentionally, knowingly, or recklessly - a.
 Attempted, with unlawful force or violence, to do bodily injury to (VICTIM'S NAME); or - b.
-Made a threat, accompanied by a show of immediate force or violence, to do bodily injury to (VICTIM'S NAME); or - c.
-Committed an act with unlawful force or violence that - . caused bodily injury to (VICTIM'S NAME); or - ii. created a substantial risk of bodily injury to (VICTIM'S NAME); and - 3.
-(DEFENDANT'S NAME) - a.
-[Used a dangerous weapon: or] - b.
-[Committed an act that impeded the breathing or the circulation of blood of (VICTIM'S NAME) by use of unlawful force or violence that was likely to produce a loss of consciousness by: - i. applying pressure to the neck or throat of (VICTIM'S NAME); or - ii. obstructing the nose, mouth, or airway of (VICTIM'S NAME); or] - c.
-[Used other means or force likely to produce death or serious bodily injury]. - 4.
-[The defense of \\\\\\ does not apply.]
+Committed an act with unlawful force or violence that - i. caused bodily injury to (VICTIM'S NAME); or - ii. created a substantial risk of bodily injury to (VICTIM'S NAME); and - 3.
+(VICTIM'S NAME) was pregnant; and - 4.
+(DEFENDANT'S NAME) had knowledge of the pregnancy; and - 5.
+[The defense of does not apply.]